amirkx/af-detection-deep-learning-augmentation/readme.md

 * NormalRPeaks
 * AfRPeaks
 ## python code
-run the following scripts in order in a google colab enviroment
+run the following scripts in order in a google colab environment
 * **preprocessing.ipynb**
 * **augment-and-classify.ipynb**